Accept Mobile Money on WooCommerce with the DGateway Plugin

 WooCommerce powers millions of online stores worldwide, including a growing number in East Africa.
 But out of the box, WooCommerce does not support mobile money — the dominant payment method in the region.
 The DGateway WordPress plugin changes that.

 In this guide, you will install the plugin, configure it, test your checkout flow, and go live.
-By the end, your WooCommerce store will accept MTN Mobile Money, Airtel Money, and card payments.
+By the end, your WooCommerce store will accept MTN Mobile Money, Airtel Money, and card payments — whether you are selling physical goods, digital downloads, or subscription services.

 Why You Need This